Deposit Replacement Membership and End of Tenancy Resolution

 B6.4 We may send you notice that we are cancelling your membership if:

-- you do make your monthly membership payments, pay the set-up fee or any other amounts due to us (including reimbursing us for any payments we make to the landlord on your behalf)
+1. you do not make your monthly membership payments, pay the set-up fee or any other amounts due to us (including reimbursing us for any payments we make to the landlord on your behalf)

-- you’ve broken any of these Terms and Conditions in a serious way;
+3. you’ve broken any of these terms and conditions in a serious way;

 B6.5 Within 14 days of the date of our cancellation notice you must: